-LinkedIn is my favourite social network – more so than Twitter, Instagram for business and even Facebook, and I’ve been able to get more out of it than any other platform.
+LinkedIn is my favourite social network – more so than Twitter, Instagram and even Facebook.
+I’ve been able to get more out of LinkedIn than any other platform.

-Around a year or so ago, I decided to invest time and effort into growing my LinkedIn presence and making the most out of my profile.
-I’d observed how useful the tool was for career and business growth, and I wanted to take my membership to the next level.
+A while ago, I decided to invest time and effort into growing my LinkedIn presence and making the most out of my profile.
+I’d observed how useful the tool was for freelance career growth and business growth, and I wanted to take my membership to the next level.

 So, I chipped away at developing my presence by updating my profile, growing relevant connections, and delving deep into the functionality the site offers – while keeping my membership at the free level.